age2pierre/solid-akkadi/README.md

 A simple integration of BabylonJS and Rapier with SolidJS.

 Goals :
-* Provide basic building block to make simple web game using fine grained reactivity.
+* Provide basic components to make simple 3d scenes using fine grained reactivity.
 * Have a good DX by providing good type coverage.

 Non-goals :
-* cover every aspect of BabylonJS and Rapier
+* Cover every features of BabylonJS and Rapier.
-* publish it on npm (for now)

-For similar solutions more mature look at :
+For more mature & similar solutions look at :
 * [https://docs.pmnd.rs/react-three-fiber]()
 * [https://brianzinn.github.io/react-babylonjs/]()
 * [https://github.com/solidjs-community/solid-three/]()